-Having volunteered with us in 2017, as part of her degree at the University of West England, we were delighted to welcome Lucy as the 2019 Munching Caterpillar contractor for the Someset & Bristol branch.
+Having volunteered with us in 2017, as part of her degree at the University of West England, we were delighted to welcome Lucy back as the Munching Caterpillar contractor for the Somerset & Bristol branch.

 Lucy visits primary schools in Bristol and teaches children about butterflies and moths, their lifecycles, habitats and foodplants, and about how they can help to conserve our British species.
 Her workshops include opportunities to see live specimens and to get hands-on, planting nectar and food plants in the school grounds.
 They are fun, interactive and a great way to capture the children’s interest in the wildlife that can be found on their doorstep.

 The Munching Caterpillars project had busy spring and summer terms planned with lots of school visits booked in the diary, so it was with great sadness that Lucy needed to cancel them due to the Covid restrictions.
 She really missed meeting the pupils in Bristol Primary Schools, but it didn’t mean they missed out on learning about our wonderful butterflies, moths and their caterpillars.
 Lucy has been busy sharing some fantastic online resources including a film based on their usual workshops to over 400 schools in Bristol and Somerset.

 In addition to the film, there are some great resources and activities on the Butterfly Conservation website which she has been promoting to youth and community groups, scouts, and parks groups across the region.
 She hopes the children and their families will enjoy making kites and planting wildflower areas to help our insects.